 What do the green lights mean on the Apple Watch and how to turn them off

-An Apple Watch is a powerful health-tracking tool, but how do its sensors work?
+An Apple Watch is a powerful fitness tracker and health-tracking tool, but how do its sensors work?
 One common Apple Watch problem users face is a misunderstanding of the lights on the back of their device.
-Find out what the green lights mean on your Apple Watch and how to turn them off if needed.
+Find out what the green lights mean on your Apple Watch and how to turn them off.

-The green lights on the back of the Apple Watch are used to measure your heart rate.
+The green lights on the back of the Apple Watch measure your heart rate.
 To turn off the lights, disable Heart Rate in your privacy settings.

 JUMP TO KEY SECTIONS